piresjo/Fanfiction-Archive-Web-Scraping-Python-Script/README.md

 * "dir" represents the directory you want the scraped works to go

 Only runs using Python 3.
 Make sure Python 3 is installed on your system, and if Python 3 isn't the default version, run as Python3 in the shell

+---

+Finalizing Notes: I'm pretty sure that this was handed over and finished by Anna last year, but I have this still in my repo.
+I'm handing it over to you.